quicwg/base-drafts/draft-ietf-quic-recovery.md

 algorithm to use, such as Cubic {{?RFC8312}}.

-If an endpoint uses a different controller than that specified in this document, it MUST conform to the congestion control guidelines specified in Section 3.1 of
+If an endpoint uses a different controller than that specified in this document, the chosen controller MUST conform to the congestion control guidelines specified in Section 3.1 of {{!RFC8085}}.
-{{!RFC8085}}.

 The algorithm in this document specifies and uses the controller's congestion window in bytes.